ManaswiKolani/ManaswiKolani/README.md

 ---

 I'm passionate about building distributed systems and machine learning infrastructure that powers real-world impact.
 My work spans data engineering, big data systems, and AI/ML, where I focus on creating solutions that bridge the gap between technology and practical applications.
 I love exploring how creativity can illustrate data and discovering AI applications across diverse domains.
-Beyond that, I’m fascinated by the intersection of AI and creativity, especially in art, game design, and development.
+Beyond that, I’m fascinated by the intersection of AI and art, especially in game design and development.
 I love exploring how intelligent systems can shape immersive experiences, dynamic storytelling, and interactive worlds.

 ### 🛠️ Languages & Tools I Use